 5.9.1 Introduction

-Proxy services bridge the signaling between the MN and the target network via the originating network.
-In single radio handover, the MN may signal to the Proxy PoA as if signaling to the target point of attachment, and the target PoA may respond by signaling to the Proxy service as if signaling to the MN.
+Proxy services bridge the signaling between the MN and the target network via the originating network or between the MN and the information server.
+In single radio handover, the MN may signal to the proxy PoA as if signaling to the target PoA (TPoA), and the TPoA may respond by signaling to the Proxy service as if signaling to the MN.
+The MN may signal to the proxy information server as if signaling to the information server.

-The Proxy PoA may also behave like a virtual PoA to signal with the target PoA.
-The control frames from the MN tunneled via the originating network to the target network are consumed at the Proxy PoA, which processes these control frames.
-Before replying to the control frames, the Proxy PoA may communicate with the appropriate network entities in the target network to enable conducting any needed functions requested in the control frame.
-This proxy in the control plane may therefore proxy any control functions in general, including but not limited to preregistration and proactive authentication of the MN.
+The control frames from the MN tunneled via the originating network to the target network are consumed at the proxy PoA, which processes these control frames.
+Before replying to the control frames, the proxy PoA may communicate with the appropriate network entities in the target network to enable conducting any needed functions requested in the control frame.
+This proxy in the control plane may therefore execute any control functions in general, including but not limited to preregistration and proactive authentication of the MN.

-Moreover, the Proxy Information Retrieval (IR) may behave like a virtual IR to signal with the target IR.
-The control frames from the MN tunneled via the OPoS to the IR that is not the MIH information server are consumed at the Proxy IR.
-If the MN requests target network discovery to Proxy IR, the Proxy IR signals with the IR and then responds to the MN’s request.
-Through the Proxy IR, even though the MN cannot communicate with the IR directly, the MN can discover target network by using Proxy IR.
+The control frames from the MN tunneled via the OPoS to the information server are consumed at the proxy information server.
+Before replying to the control frames, the proxy information server may communicate with the appropriate information server to enable conducting any needed functions requested in the control frame.
+Through the proxy information server, even though the MN cannot communicate with the IS directly, the MN can discover target network.

 Proxy services may be located at a border router of the network.

-In a WiMAX network, the proxy services may be implemented in as an extension of the Signal Forwarding Function (SFF) [B5] and may reside at the ASN-GW.
+In a WiMAX network, the proxy services may be implemented in an extension of the Signal Forwarding Function (SFF) [B5] and may reside at the Access Service Network Gateway (ASN-GW).

 In a 3GPP network, the proxy services may be implemented as an extension of the Mobility Management Entity (MME).

-In a 3GPP2 network, the proxy services may be implemented in the HRPD-SFF and the existing functions of the Packet Control Function (PCF).
+In a 3GPP2 network, the proxy services may be implemented in the High-Rate Packet Data Signal-Forwarding Function (HRPD-SFF) and the existing functions of the Packet Control Function (PCF).

-Control signals between the MN and the proxy service are implemented in a media independent manner using the functions of, respectively, the originating network PoS and target PoS and the signaling messages defined in this specification.
+Control signals between the MN and the proxy service are implemented in a media independent manner using the functions of, respectively, the originating network PoS and target network PoS and the signaling messages defined in this specification.

 In a distributed mobility management design, each network has a mobility routing function.
 The mobility routing function enables a router to forward packets towards a mobile node according to the new location of a mobile node.
 The logical functions of mobility routing and of the Proxy may be co-located.
-The distributed mobility management architecture is then shown in Figure 10a in which the Information Repository contains the logical function of location management information only and the proxy contains the logical function of mobility routing only.
+The distributed mobility management architecture is then shown in Figure 10a in which the Information server contains the logical function of location management information only and the proxy contains the logical function of mobility routing only.

-If the control message for IR that is not the MIH information server may transfer control messages to Proxy IR, then Proxy IR can exchange control messages with the IR for example as described in Annex S.

-5.9.2 Communication between the MN and the target PoA
+5.9.2 Proxy for Target PoA

 The MN needs to communicate eventually with the target PoA to prepare for handover by performing network access procedure with the target access network.
-The first part of this communication is the transport of TCP or UDP / IP packets to the Proxy PoA.
-The second part of this communication depends on whether the target PoA supports MIHF in the 802-architecture or whether it is a legacy PoA lacking such support.
+The first part of this communication is the transport of TCP or UDP / IP packets to the proxy PoA.
+The second part of this communication depends on whether the target PoA supports MIHF in the 802 architecture or whether it is a legacy PoA lacking such support.